 16. Blonde Ombre Balayage

-A fantastic way to transition darker roots to blonde ends is to utilise both ombre and balayage techniques.
+A fantastic way to transition darker roots to blonde ends is to utilize both ombre and balayage techniques.
 The combination is perfect for hiding where one color ends and the next begins.

 17. Brown Balayage